 Is LED cathode positive or negative?

-LEDs are generally labeled in some way by their cathode.
+LEDs are generally labelled in some way by their cathode.
 The cathode should be linked to the driving voltage source’s floor or adverse side and the anode to the positive side.

 To learn more about Cathode and Anode from the experts you can register to BYJU’S.